Playground Accident Lawyer

 Playgrounds are readily available and serve a variety of purposes – your children have fun, they socialize and meet new friends, they get exercise and they improve their coordination.
 And because playgrounds are universal and a cheap form of entertainment, your child could be accompanied by a school teacher, a daycare specialist, a nanny, a babysitter or another parent.

 Unfortunately for parents, these areas that we associate with fun are often dangerous and the source of preventable accidents.
 Pay attention to the wording I just used – “preventable accidents”.
-So many parents, in the aftermath of their child suffering an injury at a playground, are reluctant to pursue a lawsuit, OR AT LEAST CALL A LAWYER because they think that the incident was just an accident.
+So many parents, in the aftermath of their child suffering an injury at a playground, are reluctant to pursue a lawsuit, OR AT LEAST CALL A child injury lawyer because they think that the incident was just an accident.
 Well, it may be just an accident.
 On the other hand, you may be surprised to learn that some of these accidents could have been avoided.

 Causes of Playground Injuries: